hellerve/ptolemy/README.md

 A weird, but satisfying book.
 As with Lenz, the backstory—particularly the bits about Goethe—are fascinating as well.
 I understand it doesn’t jive well with audiences, but that’s a mark of many great plays anyway.

+* *Antigone* by **Sophocles** (Translation by Wilhelm Kuchenmüller, 1955)

+This short play, in a beautiful translation by a capable philologist, sucks even the reader in with its mesmerizing rhythm (iambic pentameter throughout).
+It’s a compelling story set after the fallout of the Seven Against Thebes that imagines the fate of Antigone and Ismene after Eteokles and Polynices died.
+It is powerful in its appeal to humanity and as an example of what happens when power and rage combine to blind their master.